leothomas/fireSimulation/README.md

   - Each cell catches on fire with a probability based on its density and the number of its neighbor cells that are on fire.
 (Beta distribution: highest probability around 70% density, goes to to 0 at 0% density and goes to approx half of peak probability at 100% density)
+  - See heatMap100.jpeg for an example of randomly generated coherent tree density map, and BurnMap.jpeg for heatmap of of the fire's course, overlayed with contour lines representing the original tree density

   To implement:
    - Wind vector: neighbor's contribution to the probability of the cell catching fire should be multiplied